causalMedAnalysis/linpath/README.md

 ## Description

-`linpath` estimates path-specific effects by fitting linear models for the mediators and outcome.
+`linpath` estimates path-specific effects by fitting linear models for the mediators and outcome, and it computes inferential statistics using the nonparametric bootstrap.
 If there are K causally ordered mediators, `linpath` provides estimates for:

 1. A direct effect of the exposure on the outcome that does not operate through any of the mediators.
 2. K path-specific effects, with each path operating through one mediator and net of the mediators preceding it in causal order.